In Exercises 1–5, assume that 4.2% of workers test positive when ... | Channels for Pearson+

 1

-Step 1: Recognize that this is a binomial distribution problem because there are two possible outcomes for each worker: either they test positive for illegal drugs or they do not.
+Step 1: Identify the probability of a worker testing positive for illegal drugs, which is given as 4.2% or 0.042.
+The probability of a worker not testing positive is therefore 1 - 0.042 = 0.958.

-Step 2: Identify the parameters of the binomial distribution.
-The probability of success (testing positive) is p = 0.042, and the number of trials (workers) is n = 10.
+Step 2: Recognize that the problem involves a binomial distribution, where the number of trials (n) is 10, the probability of success (testing positive) is 0.042, and the probability of failure (testing negative) is 0.958.

-Step 3: Use the formula for the mean of a binomial distribution, which is μ = n × p.
-Substitute the values of n and p into the formula to calculate the mean.

-Step 4: Use the formula for the standard deviation of a binomial distribution, which is σ = √(n × p × (1 - p)).
-Substitute the values of n and p into the formula to calculate the standard deviation.
+Step 3: Calculate the probability of none of the ten workers testing positive.
+This corresponds to the binomial probability P(X = 0), where X is the number of workers testing positive.
+Use the binomial probability formula: P(X = k) = (n choose k) * p^k * (1-p)^(n-k).
+For this case, k = 0, n = 10, and p = 0.042.

 Verified video answer for a similar problem: